 - Wild swimming can be enjoyed at the Bathing Pools, a group of saltwater pools that are constantly topped up by the sea, providing a chance to enjoy wild swimming in a safe and contained environment.
 The Bathing Pools have recently been renovated, with new changing rooms and a cafe just above the pools to warm up with tea or coffee and a piece of cake after your swim.

 - For the more adventurous swimmer, you could join local swimmers and head to Havelet Bay.
 At high tide, you can swim directly off the inland slipway.
 You can swim to the slipway out at Castle Cornet or around to the Bathing Pools.
-After your swim, rest on the beach or sea wall, look out over the bay and enjoy an ice cream from the van parked at the top of the slipway or the ice cream hatch at Octopus Restaurant.
+After your swim, rest on the beach or sea wall, look out over the bay and enjoy an ice cream from the van parked at the top of the slipway or the ice cream hatch at Octopus Restaurant (currently closed for refurbishment).